iuriineves/sn0wfrogs-capybaras/README.md

 ## Features
 ### Capybaras:
 - Capybaras are new mobs found in swamps, mangrove swamps, and river biomes.
 They will spawn anywhere on those, usually in groups of 3-4 capybaras, but will spawn way more frequently at Capybara's Paradise, also found in mangrove swamps.
 - Capybaras come in four different varieties.
 The most common are the red capybara, the brown capybara, and the choco capybara (dark brown).
-Besides these three variants, you can also find albino capybaras (personally my favorites) with a spawn chance of 1% (so one every 100 capybaras) and capybara towers, with a 1% spawn chance.
+Besides these three variants, you can also find albino capybaras (personally my favorites) with a spawn chance of 1% (so one every 100 capybaras) and capybara towers, also with a 1% spawn chance.
 - Capybaras will follow you if you hold a melon slice.
 It also allows you to breed them.
 - You can place mandarins on capybaras heads.
 This can be purely visual, but if you tempt them with a melon slice, and they collide with an entity, this entity will ride the capybara (pretty much like a boat).
 To dismount it, right-click the capybara.
 If you want to remove the mandarin, right-click the capybara while sneaking when no entity is riding them.
 Other capybaras or players can't ride capybaras.
 - Capybaras are semiaquatic animals, so they spawn more often near water bodies.
 However, they do not need water to survive.